 Multinational companies have expanded into new markets across the globe over recent decades thanks to globalization.
 For such firms, transfer pricing is a crucial aspect of the international trade regime, allowing them to fairly streamline costs for transferring goods and services among legally related entities.
-Therefore, maximizing potential advantages from Peru’s transfer pricing regulations is crucial to any multinational with a presence in the Andean nation.
+Therefore, maximizing potential advantages from Peru’s transfer pricing regulations is crucial to any multinational with a presence in the growing Andean nation.

-Transfer pricing regulations represent a crucial aspect of Peru’s international taxes for foreign companies doing business in the country.
+Transfer pricing regulations represent a crucial aspect of international taxes for foreign companies who form a company in Peru.
 Those regulations are overseen by the country’s tax authority, the National Superintendency of Customs and Tax Administration (SUNAT).
+Peru’s transfer pricing regulations have become more intricate and carefully followed in recent years, making it important to fall into line.

 Peru’s transfer pricing regulations